BatGap Logo

 Rick: What does that mean?

-David: Well, to the mind of God, I guess, basically, the origins of creation itself, this creation.
-And then it kind of stalled out there.
-Well, actually, at a certain point, I became aware that there was other creations as well that are very, very different from ours.
+Well, actually, at a certain point, I became aware that there were other creations as well that are very, very different from ours.
 Oh, that’s actually a point to make, too.
 The other universes are also distinct.
 They have their own laws of nature.

-Rick: Different than ours?
+Rick: Different from ours?

 David: Yeah.